Google "Canon 60D Tips" and you get a bunch of questionable web sites with little practical advice.

 With that out of the way, let's get right down to it.
 At the end of this post there are links to more specific 60D articles as well as other resources for you.

-Play and study at the same time.
 Like other modern DSLRs, the 60D is an amazing piece of technology.
 Digital technology advances in only the last 10 years have been astounding.
+Spend at least a short time reading up on what your 60D can do.

-You are being naive if you think you can take advantage of what your camera has to offer without studying the 60D manual or a good book dedicated to the 60D.
+You are being naïve if you think you can take advantage of what your camera has to offer without exploring the 60D manual or a good book dedicated to the 60D.

 While it's true that you can get the camera's "brain" to do all the work by setting it on an automatic setting, you may as well just buy a point and shoot camera to do that for you and save your money.